ayoayco/web-component-base/README.md

 ## Prop Access

  The `WebComponent.props` read-only property is provided for easy access to *any* observed attribute.
-This works like [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset), except `dataset` is only for attributes prefixed with `data-*`.

-A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-*` prefix.

-### Accessing props within the component

 This API gives us read/write access to any attribute properties: